-The Corporate Tax Law No. 5520 came into force by being published in the Official Gazette dated September 21, 2006 and numbered 26205, many of its provisions being effective from 1 January 2006.
-The corporate tax rate is applied to the tax base to be found as a result of adding the expenses that are not accepted as deductible in accordance with the tax laws to the commercial income of the corporations, and deducting the exceptions (such as the participation earnings exception) and deductions in the tax laws.
+The Corporate Tax Law No. 5520 came into force by being published in the Official Gazette dated September 21, 2006, and numbered 26205, many of its provisions being effective from 1 January 2006.
+The corporate tax rate is applied to the tax base to be found as a result of adding the expenses that are not accepted as deductible in accordance with the tax laws to the commercial income of the corporations and deducting the exceptions (such as the participation earnings exception) and deductions in the tax laws.
 No further tax is paid if the profit is not distributed.

-The Law on the Amendment of the Law on the Evaluation of Immovable Properties Belonging to the Treasury and Value Added Tax Law and Some Laws and Decree Laws Regarding the Amendment of the Law, which entered into force by being published in the Official Gazette dated April 15, 2022 and numbered 31810, with Article 26 of the Law on Making Amendments in Certain Laws and Decree Laws Regarding the Amendment of the Law on the Evaluation of Immovable Properties Belonging to the Treasury and Value Added Tax Law and the temporary Article 13 added to the Corporate Tax Law numbered 5520, the Corporate Tax rate is applied as 25% for the corporate earnings of banks, financial leasing, factoring, financing and savings financing companies, electronic payment and money institutions, authorized exchange institutions, asset management companies, capital market institutions, insurance and reinsurance companies, and pension companies, with the paragraph added.
-This change is valid for the taxation of corporate earnings for periods starting from January 1, 2022, beginning with the declarations to be submitted as of July 1, 2022.
-The tax rate of 25% has been used in the period tax calculations in the financial statements dated December 31, 2022.
+According to the Law No. 7456, which came into effect and was published in the Official Gazette dated July 15, 2023, and numbered 32249, with the 21st article of the Law on the Establishment of Additional Motor Vehicle Tax for Compensation of Economic Losses Caused by Earthquakes Occurring on February 6, 2023, and Amendments to Certain Laws and the Decree-Law No. 375, the Corporate Income Tax rate for banks, financial leasing, factoring, financing and savings finance companies, electronic payment and money institutions, authorized exchange institutions, asset management companies, capital market institutions, insurance and reinsurance companies, and pension companies are applied as 30% This change is valid for the taxation of corporate earnings for periods starting from January 1, 2023, beginning with the declarations to be submitted as of October 1, 2023.
+The tax rate of 30% has been used in the period tax calculations in the financial statements dated December 31, 2023.